reshmabidikar/slate/source/includes/_tenant.md

 **Response**

 If successful, returns a status code of 200 and a tenant key value object.
-The key value object includes the key name and a list containing the value, if any, or a comma-separated list of values.
+The key value object includes the key name and a JSON array containing the value, if any, or a comma-separated list of values.
 For example:

 {
   "key": "MYKEY",